yyhhoi/hoi.github.io/_pages/portfolio.markdown

 </div>

 **Summary**:
-In reinforcement learning (RL), it is time-intensive to train a policy from scratch, since the sparse reward signal cannot be sampled efficiently.
-One solution is to "jump-start" the training by showing the agent how the task is roughly done, albeit in a suboptimal way.
+When applying reinforcement learning (RL) to robotic problems, it is often time-intensive to train a policy from scratch, since the sparse reward signal cannot be sampled efficiently.
+One solution is to "jump-start" the training by showing the agent how the task is "roughly" done, albeit in a suboptimal way.
 Given some prior knowledge, the agent can quickly sample the reward, and further fine-tune the policy.

 For that I implemented an Imitation Learning algorithm, called AWAC (Advantage Weighted Actor Critic, by [UC Berkeley](https://arxiv.org/abs/2006.09359)), to solve the problem in the context of spatial navigation.
-It significantly reduced the training time by demonstrations of an object-avoidance strategy.
-It was the first instance that imitation leraning was applied to spatial navigation problem.
+It significantly reduced the training time by demonstrations of an easy-to-implement policy (object-avoidance).
+It was the first instance that imitation leraning was applied to a spatial navigation problem.

 **Methods**:
 Deep Reinforcement Learning (PyTorch), Numerical Simulation (NumPy), Robotic Simulator (Webots, Python), Computer Vision (OpenCV & pretrained CNNs), Classical Machine Learning.